junxit/us-congress-bills-109/bill.md

 - Whereas 73 million new Christmas trees will be planted in 2006, and, on average, over 1,500 Christmas trees can be planted per acre; and
 - Whereas the retail value of all Christmas trees harvested in 2005 was $1.4 billion: Now, therefore, be it

-That Congress—

-- **(1)** recognizes the important contributions of the live-cut Christmas tree industry, Christmas tree growers, and persons employed in the live-cut Christmas tree industry to the United States economy; and
+That Congress recognizes the important contributions of the live-cut Christmas tree industry, Christmas tree growers, and persons employed in the live-cut Christmas tree industry to the United States economy.
-- **(2)** urges the Secretary of Agriculture to establish programs to raise awareness of the importance of the live-cut Christmas tree industry.